 “Our existing infrastructure was a hodgepodge of technologies and devices,” explained Edgar Weeks, Information Services Manager, Paris Community Hospital.
 “Over the lifetime of this technology we certainly got value for money, but high maintenance and replacement costs were highlighting a diminishing return for our small, lean organization.”

 The other big concern with the infrastructure was compliance.
 The hospital had a large proportion of machines that had generic sign-ins which caused it to fail security risk assessments.

 Evaluating the options for VDI

-VDI enabled Paris Hospital to streamline its IT management time and budget by consolidating and centralizating its users’ desktops, while delivering end-users mobility and the freedom to access virtual desktops anytime, from anywhere, on any device.
+VDI enabled Paris Community Hospital to streamline its IT management time and budget by consolidating and centralizing its users’ desktops, while delivering end-users the mobility and freedom to access virtual desktops anytime, from anywhere, on any device.

 Once it had agreed on implementing a VDI solution, Paris Community Hospital researched the market.
-During its research, the Paris Community Hospital IT team found Scale Computing and its HC3 platform, which is ideally suited to organizations that may have found VDI unaffordable or unrealistic in the past.
+During its research, the hospital’s IT team found Scale Computing and its SC//Platform, which is ideally suited to organizations that may have found VDI unaffordable or unrealistic in the past.
 It chose a Scale Computing and Leostream VDI solution to address the mounting challenges of its environment.

 Weeks was impressed with what he heard: “Scale Computing and Leostream offered great advice, agility, and flexibility, and from the very earliest stages of the project, everyone has worked very well together.”